|

-How do synonyms
+How do synonyms in

-in Google results affect your rankings?
+Google results affect your rankings?

 Google has announced a major change in the way that they handle

-search results by including synonyms for some words that may be
+search results by including synonyms for some words that may

-in Google's search results?
+web pages in Google's search results?

 Why is it important that Google can deal with synonyms?

 Google aims to display the best results for your search.
-For that

-the words is to understand synonyms.
+part of understanding the words is to understand synonyms.

-Synonyms are words that can mean the same thing, for example "pictures"
+Synonyms are words that can mean the same thing, for example

-and "photos".
-People searching for "sunset pictures"
+"pictures" and "photos".
+People searching

-are probably also interested in web pages that contain the words
+in web pages that contain the words "sunset photos".

 A problem is that words that can have different meanings.
-For

-example, the word "case" can mean "occurrence",
+For example, the word "case" can mean "occurrence",

 "instance" or "example".
-It can also mean "box"
+It can also mean

-or "container".
+"box" or "container".

 The word "guitar box" might be a synonym for "guitar

 case" but "O.J.
-Simpson box" is not a synonym for
+Simpson box" is not a synonym

-"O.J.
+for "O.J.
 Simpson case".
-Google's measurements show that synonyms
+Google's measurements show

-affect 70 percent of user searches across the more than 100 languages
+that synonyms affect 70 percent of user searches across the

-Google supports.
+more than 100 languages Google supports.

 What has changed?

-According to the posting in Google's official blog, Google has
+According to the posting in Google's official blog, Google

-GM can mean General Motors, George Mason in [gm university], gamemaster
+GM can mean General Motors, George Mason in [gm university],

-manager in [nba gm] and even gunners mate in [navy gm], etc.
+college], general manager in [nba gm] and even gunners mate

 Google also made a change to how the synonyms are displayed.
-The

-word can also be displayed in the search results.
+of the searched word can also be displayed in the search results.

 Do you have to change your web pages?